 ROEs are only a requirement for full-time permanent employees.
 They do not need to be issued for the termination of part-time workers and independent contractors.

-How Borderless AI Can Help You Manage Your International Employees
+How Borderless Can Help You Manage Your International Employees

-If this is something your business requires, contact our team today to see if Borderless is a good fit for your business.
+If this is something your business requires, contact our team today to set up a demo or call to see if Borderless is a good fit for you and your team.

 Disclaimer: Borderless does not provide legal services or legal advice to anyone.
 This includes customers, contractors, employees, partners, and the general public.
 We are not lawyers or paralegals.
 Please read our full disclaimer here.